Click here to read the welcome back letter from Principal Danyelle Ramsey.

 Central Catholic High School does not assume responsibility for the loss, damage, or theft of any device brought to school.

 Parents and students are responsible for ensuring proper dress and hygiene.
-We expect our students to be dressed in a way that is appropriate for a Catholic school setting.
-We have developed a series of questions and a graphic that we hope can help support the process of decision-making in regard to dress at school.
+We expect our students to be dressed in a way that meets the expectations of a Catholic school setting.

-- Does what I am wearing allow me to actively engage in the life of the school without the risk of my undergarments showing?
+- Clothing should allow the student to actively engage in the life of the school.

-- Is my clothing functional for walking, climbing stairs, and sitting?
+- Clothing should be functional for walking, climbing stairs, and sitting.

 - Clothing may not depict, imply, advertise, or advocate illegal, violent, or lewd conduct, weapons, or the use of alcohol, tobacco, marijuana, or other controlled substances.